All posts

 Each swap triggers a capital gain or loss based on the asset’s market value at the time of the trade.

-Are Crypto Swaps Taxable in 2025?
+Are crypto swaps taxable in 2025?

 Let’s make it clear: yes, swapping crypto is generally taxable in 2025.
 It might seem simple – say, exchanging ETH for BTC – but that simplicity doesn’t translate to tax-free.